miker704/Strife/patches.md

     - Removed the render friend ship error modal function and instead call it in a reject promise if the friend request fails.
     - Added onReject functions after the then() function of the promise dispatch functions in add friends page.
     - Upon SuccessFul friend request the input field will clear in add friends page.
+    - Changed Most Scrollbars throughout the application to use similar class names based on their style needs as most components have very similar requirements for scrollbars so adding a generic global variants for all components to use instead of component exclusive versions.
+Another reason for this is to dry up some code along with being allow for all scrollbars to be modified if a theme is switched without have to manually restyle each scrollbar.

 ## Backend Changes